 |

-No. Proposed Rule 5605(f) would exclude emeritus directors, retired directors and members of an advisory board.
-The diversity requirements of the proposed rule would only be satisfied by Diverse directors actually sitting on the board of directors of
+No. Rule 5605(f) excludes emeritus directors, retired directors and members of an advisory board.
+The diversity requirements of the Rule are only satisfied by diverse directors actually sitting on the board of directors of the company.

 Publication Date*: